rki-mf1/clean/README.md

 ## Acknowledgements

-Thanks to Matt Huska (@matthuska) for extensive testing of CLEAN, bug fixing, and reorganizing the output.
+Thanks to Matt Huska (@matthuska) for extensive testing of `CLEAN`, bug fixing, and reorganizing the output.

 ## Citations